datawire/ambassador-docs/docs/argo/latest/concepts/cicd.md

 **Release** is the process of moving production traffic to the new version of the software and getting it in front of users.

-## What is progressive delivery and how can rollouts make shipping code safer?
+## What is progressive delivery?

 **[Progressive delivery](https://www.getambassador.io/docs/edge-stack/latest/topics/concepts/progressive-delivery/)** is a practice that builds on CI/CD principles but adds processes and techniques for gradually rolling out new features with good observability and tight feedback loops.
-Progressive delivery provides a fast-moving but risk-sensitive way to exert more fine-grained control over delivery.
+Progressive delivery provides a [fast-moving but risk-sensitive way](https://www.getambassador.io/continuous-deployment-pyramid/proactive-mitigation) to exert more fine-grained control over delivery.
 Progressive delivery makes the rollout of new features and testing them in a production environment possible without introducing significant disruption.

+## How can rollouts make shipping code safer?

-Experiment-oriented progressive rollout techniques, such as **blue-green deployments**, **canary releases** and other advanced deployment capabilities, facilitate proactive risk mitigation with:
+Experiment-oriented progressive rollout techniques, such as **blue-green deployments**, **[canary releases](https://blog.getambassador.io/cloud-native-patterns-canary-release-1cb8f82d371a)** and other advanced deployment capabilities, facilitate proactive risk mitigation with:

 *   realistic test environments
 *   the ability to apply fine-grained control of traffic and introduce automated rollbacks